The Most Bizarre German Animal Names

-There are some hilariously funny German animal names that often end up sounding quite bizarre.
-Do you know, for example, what Germans mean when they talk about a naked snail?
+Do you know what Germans mean when they talk about a naked snail?
 Or what animal the lazy animal is?
 Let's find out!

 Have a look at this short list of funny German animal names: